MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/use-kaizala-actions.md

 Get work done in three easy steps.

-### Step 1 – Send a survey to collect data from the field
+### Step 1 – Use a survey to collect data from the field

 Use the following steps to quickly create a survey to collect data from your workforce.